Lean Startup Validation: Don't Be Cheap

 If you feel the prospect isn't being fully honest with you, bring it up:

-It's always tempting to just lower your prices, but that's almost never the right answer.
+It's always tempting to lower your prices, but that's rarely the right answer.

 What do you want to be worth?
 That's what you should be charging!
 You can't build a sustainable business with commodity pricing.
 Instead, go with 20/60/20 pricing.